AtActionPark/gimme_plz/README.md

 # The end

-The site is hosted on [Heroku](https://shielded-taiga-9226.herokuapp.com/), all comments are welcome :)
+The site is hosted on [Heroku](https://shielded-taiga-9226.herokuapp.com/), comments and ideas are more than welcome.